korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 and specified parameters in a SQL Query editor.
 I could do the same in most RDBMS's, so the use of the escape sequences in a stored procedure _call_ is often optional.
-To execute of a function isn't done with the command _call_ in MySQL, so as you saw, we needed to escape this string, which allowed it to run successfully.
+To execute a function isn't done with the command _call_ in MySQL, so as you saw, we needed to escape this string, which allowed it to run successfully.

 Stored procedures are designed for executing multiple operations,